PierreSenellart/provsql/doc/source/user/studio.rst

 The selected scheme is session-sticky : it persists across batches so two queries run with the same scheme without re-toggling.
-An ``update_provenance`` (``provsql.update_provenance``) checkbox next to the radio group carries provenance through ``INSERT``, ``UPDATE``, and ``DELETE`` statements (see :doc:`data-modification`) ; the checkbox is independent of the scheme and freely user-controllable.
+An ``update_provenance`` (``provsql.update_provenance``) checkbox next to the switch carries provenance through ``INSERT``, ``UPDATE``, and ``DELETE`` statements (see :doc:`data-modification`) ; the checkbox is independent of the scheme and freely user-controllable.